tebri11/en-for-designers/02-impression.md

 I am a junior graphic designer, works at a small company in Abuco ICT.
 Sometimes I am drawing, sketching, and painting, here are my examples.
 All artworks are used in the mockups.

-1. Digital painting created in application Procreate.
+- 1.Digital painting created in application Procreate.
 ---
 ![image](00-composition/img/1.jpg)